 The steps in this process include:

-Your attorney can handle each of these steps if you choose to work with one.
-They fight for the compensation you need to account for your injury-related losses.
+Your personal injury attorney can handle each of these steps if you choose to work with one.
+They fight the insurance company for the compensation you need to account for your injury-related losses.
 This is an invaluable service.
 After all, once you sign a waiver of liability, you free the insurer from its obligation.
 Then, you cannot ask for more money, even if new case-related damages arise.

 Filing a Personal Injury Lawsuit

-Sometimes, it is necessary to sue the at-fault driver following a crash.
+Sometimes, if the insurance company refuses to make a fair offer, it is necessary to sue the at-fault driver following a crash.
 This does not mean the case will actually go to trial.
 Many victims still settle with the insurance company after filing a lawsuit.
 However, there are sometimes reasons why a lawsuit is necessary.
 If your attorney recommends suing, they can explain why, and you should follow their advice.

 You Should Understand Your Damages’ Cost Before Accepting a Settlement Offer